ippontech/blog-usa/posts/seeding-a-shared-library-with-jenkins.md

 3. **Familiarity with Jenkins UI**

 ## Goal 1
 Now that the prerequisites are out of the way, the first thing we are going to do is create a new github repository for our Shared Library.
-This repository will be used to store our `seed` code as well as our Shared Library code (Part 2).
+This repository will be used to store our `seed` code.
+In Part 2 we will include our Shared Library code.

   1. Inside of the `jenkins-shared-library` github repository, create a directory `dsl` with `seed.groovy`
   2. Inside of `seed.groovy`, we are going to create a very simple Freestyle Job that just prints to the `Console` in Jenkins